The Best Pepper Grinders of 2026

 Cons

-I don’t know about you, but I can’t live without a pepper mill.
+I don’t know about you, but I can’t live without a pepper grinder.
 Freshly ground pepper has way more flavor and aroma than pre-ground pepper!
 For years, I used those cheap, plastic grinders from the grocery store, but I grew tired of cramped hands and inconsistent grind size.
-It turns out I didn’t need to suffer as long as I did; investing in a pepper mill—like our top pick, the Peugeot Paris (available at Amazon for $53.13) —won’t even break your budget.
+It turns out I didn’t need to suffer as long as I did; investing in a pepper mill—like our top pick, the Peugeot Paris (available at Amazon for $44.53) —will improve the flavor of your food and won’t even break your budget.

-Like most kitchen accessories, you’ll find there are hundreds to choose from.
+Like most kitchen tools, you’ll find there are hundreds to choose from.
 So we evaluated the best on the market and brought in nearly a dozen of models to test.

 After grinding multiple cups of peppercorns and spending hours with each pepper mill, we had more than a few sneezing fits and quite a few cramped hand sessions.
 Some of the inexpensive mills fell to the bottom of our list because they clogged or had grinding mechanisms that loosened with use, creating a coarser grind than we preferred.
 As we sorted through the different options, we found that the best pepper grinders had two important considerations: comfort and consistent grind size.
 Luckily, we found a few that fit the bill!